-Using a rolling camera bag is like having a portable studio on wheels.
+A rolling camera bag is like having a portable studio on wheels.
 These ultimate travel companions have enormous carrying capacities, deliver protection and security to photographer's expensive gear and take heavy loads off your back.
-Here are some key considerations when choosing a rolling camera bag.
+Here are some key considerations when choosing and traveleing with a rolling camera bag.

 Camera rolling bags such as the award winning Pro Roller x-Series AW have these removable inserts and give you peace of mind while traveling.